-Life As a Wholesale and Manufacturing Sales Representative
+What Does it Take to Be a Wholesale and Manufacturing Sales Representative?

-Example of Wholesale & Manufacturing Sales Representative Job Sell goods for wholesalers or manufacturers to businesses or groups of individuals.
+Job Description & Duties Sell goods for wholesalers or manufacturers to businesses or groups of individuals.
 Work requires substantial knowledge of items sold.

-A Day in the Life of a Wholesale & Manufacturing Sales Representative
+Daily Life Of a Wholesale & Manufacturing Sales Representative

 - Forward orders to manufacturers.